Mildred & Co.

 The original space was an old, dark, run down mechanic’s workshop complete with concrete floors and corrugated tin roof.
 The vision was to create an inviting, beautiful, flexible, and functional space to house Mildred & Co – a gift showroom and wedding registry focused on unique, modern, and designer based gifts.
 The Mildred & Co building also needed to function as a space for parties, events, and product launches whilst reinforcing the brand they were creating.

-Award winning architect Jose Gutierrez, in collaboration with owner Milly Nolan, envisaged a design which would create a sense of unexpectedness – maintaining the solid, industrial façade yet opening out to an spacious, open-plan, high-end area once inside.
+Award winning architect Jose Gutierrez, in collaboration with owner Milly Nolan, drew up a design centred around unexpectedness – maintaining the solid, industrial building façade, but opening out to a spacious, open-plan, high-end area once inside.

-The requirements bought to Autex were three-fold; to provide insulation for warmth, to provide acoustic properties to minimise sound reverberation, and to provide an aesthetically pleasing look that would add to, not detract from, the other design features.
+The requirements for the project were as follows; to provide insulation for warmth, to provide acoustic properties to minimise sound reverberation, and to provide an aesthetically pleasing look that would add to, not detract from, the other design features.

-The black acoustic blankets provided insulation for warmth, acoustic properties to absorb sound reverberation.
-And, being affixed with white battens allowed for the product to be installed as a design feature, keeping a clean image, matching the existing corrugate with the pattern it created.
+GreenStuf Autex Acoustic Blankets (AAB) in black provided insulation for warmth and acoustic properties to absorb sound reverberation.
+Being affixed with white battens allowed for the product to be installed as a design feature, keeping a clean image.

 According to ArchDaily, ‘The timber battens in the ceiling service to hold up acoustic insulation, filter natural light and also create a pattern that gives the space a more human scale.
 They mimic the negative and positive undulations in the old corrugated iron roof’.

-The outcome according to architect Jose Gutierrez is a, ‘Huge difference in sound, enabled [Mildred & Co.] to have high gloss concrete floors, glass windows and lacquered cabinetry, have no worries about ‘hard’ surfaces affecting reverberation’.
+According to architect Jose Gutierrez, ‘(There was a) huge difference in sound, enabling (Mildred & Co.) to have high gloss concrete floors, glass windows, and lacquered cabinetry, (there are) no worries about ‘hard’ surfaces affecting reverberation’.

-And what impressed Jose most about the process of including GreenStuf AAB in the design for Mildred & Co? ‘[My] Account Manager was able to provide expert advice and consultation helping to complement the initial building design.
-The black of the GreenStuf AAB disappears into the look of the architecture and helps keeping it simple and clean’.
+‘[My] Account Manager was able to provide expert advice and consultation helping to complement the initial building design.
+The black of the GreenStuf AAB disappears into the look of the architecture and helps keeping it simple and clean’, Jose said.

-The final result is so amazing that it was nominated for a 2014 Interior Award in the Retail category.
+The final result was so impressive, it was nominated for a 2014 Interior Award in the Retail category.